cmabdullah/Recursion/README.md

 ## Problem 10:

-Write a recursive program to determine whether a given integer is [prime](http://www.sanfoundry.com/c-program-prime-number-using-recursion/) or not.
+Write a recursive program to determine whether a given integer is prime or not.(6.189 IAP 2011: Optional Recursion Exercises MIT OpenCourseWare problem 6)

 Input: <br />
 19 <br />